Achievement Unlocked

 • "What typically leads to the end of your relationships?"

-Fantasies & Admiration Needs
+Fantasies and Admiration Needs

 • "How important is it to you to be recognized or admired by others?"